Myopia control: Is there a cure for short-sightedness?

 The study authors concluded that the results of this and previous myopia control studies indicate a need for a long-term, randomised clinical trial to further investigate the potential of multifocal soft contact lenses to control the progression of shortsightedness in children and thereby reduce risks associated with high myopia.

 Children's Vision News

-February 2016 — Researchers at the Brien Holden Vision Institute in Sydney, Australia, recently pored over data from 145 studies and analyzed the prevalence of myopia and high myopia among 2.1 million study participants.
-The group also used data published since 1995 to estimate trends from 2000 to 2050.
+Researchers at the Brien Holden Vision Institute in Sydney, reviewed data from 145 studies and analysed the prevalence of myopia and high myopia among 2.1 million study participants.
+The group also data published since 1995 to estimate trends from 2000 to 2050.

 What they found was alarming.

 An estimated 1.4 billion people worldwide were shortsighted in 2000.
 That's about 23 percent of the total global population.
 But by 2050, the researchers predict this figure will soar to 4.8 billion, afflicting 49.8 percent of the world's population.